Playtone

 The Playtone Company (stylized on-screen as PLAY•TONE; a.k.a.
-Playtone Productions) is an American film and television production company established on January 23, 1998 by actor Tom Hanks and producer Gary Goetzman, and based in Santa Monica, California.
+Playtone Productions, formerly Clavius Base Productions) is an American film and television production company established in 1987 and registered on January 23, 1998 by actor Tom Hanks and producer Gary Goetzman, and based in Santa Monica, California.

 The company was named after the fictional record company of the same name in the 1996 film That Thing You Do!, written and directed by Hanks; it also uses the same company logo, typically revealed on-screen with a brief instrumental snippet of the titular song itself, with some variations in each film depending on subject matter.
-The success of the film served as a spring-board to launch an actual Playtone Records label.
+The success of the film served as a spring-board to launch an actual Playtone Records label that year, with its first release being the film's soundtrack.

-Playtone has had an exclusive television development deal with HBO since the company was formed.
-Over the course of that time, Playtone's projects for HBO have won 46 Emmy Awards, while garnering 113 Emmy Award nominations.
+History

+In 1987, Tom Hanks formed its own production company, Clavius Base Productions, with a non-exclusive, first-look deal at the Walt Disney Studios.
+The company is named after the base from 2001: A Space Odyssey.
+After five years at Disney, the company signed a first-look deal with 20th Century Fox in 1992.

+Although it was an in-name only operation, the company only produced one film under the original company name, the hit film That Thing You Do!, which inspired the later Playtone name.
+In 1995, the company produced the expensive HBO miniseries and its first foray into television, From the Earth to the Moon, in collaboration with Imagine Television, which was aired in 1998 and beginning of a long-running relationship between the company and HBO.

+The success of the movie led Hanks to partner with Gary Goetzman, then of Jonathan Demme's production firm, to sign a deal with Universal Pictures in 1997, and eventually registered under the Playtone name, supplanting the earlier Clavius Base firm and adopted the firm, previously used for the Playtone Records label.
+The company then scored its hit with another HBO miniseries, Band of Brothers, which was released in 2001.